-The Dialysis Vascular Access Coalition (DVAC) is a consortium of medical specialty societies, physicians, and non-hospital outpatient centers that provide vascular access services to individuals with advanced chronic kidney disease and End-Stage Renal Disease (ESRD).
-Vascular access centers (VACs) treat more than half of a million cases per year across the country in a safe, specialized, patient-preferred, non-hospital setting.
+The Dialysis Vascular Access Coalition (DVAC) is a coalition of medical specialty societies, physicians, and vascular access centers of excellence (VACs) in the office and ASC setting that provide vascular access services to individuals with advanced chronic kidney disease and End-Stage Renal Disease (ESRD).
+VACs treat more than half of a million cases per year across the country in a safe, specialized, patient-preferred setting.

 DVAC represents more than 50 percent of the non-hospital sector.